SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

-The [Open Source Business Alliance](https://osb-alliance.com) (OSB Alliance, OSBA) has been a Gaia-X member since summer 2021, but has already accompanied the founding process of the Gaia-X project through personal commitment and OSBA members such as PlusServer since the beginning of 2020.
+The [Open Source Business Alliance](https://osb-alliance.com) (OSB Alliance, OSBA) has been a Gaia-X member since summer 2021, but has already accompanied the founding process of the Gaia-X project through personal commitment and OSBA members such as plusserver since the beginning of 2020.

 With the [Sovereign Cloud Stack](https://scs.community/) project, the OSB Alliance is leading a significant project funded by the [BMWi](https://bmwi.de/) (German Ministry for Economic